 Why is the City developing a new aquatic and leisure centre?

-The City of Parramatta is changing.
+City of Parramatta is changing.
 Our community is expected to double in size to almost 400,000 residents by 2036.
 As one of the fastest-growing regions in NSW, our City needs a contemporary aquatic and leisure centre to meet our community’s needs now and for many years to come.
+The new community facility reflects Council’s vision for Parramatta - liveable, productive, sustainable and leading, both now and in the future.

 Why was the Parramatta War Memorial Swimming Pool closed?